-The US–Canadian border will remain closed to non-essential travel until at least September 21, 2020.
+The Canada-U.S. border will remain closed to non-essential travel until at least November 21, 2020.

 View this PDF for an overview of all Federal announcements relating to the COVID-19 crisis.

 Visit the Government of Canada's official pages for details on the national response to COVID-19, including the actions being taken, and financial and other supports available to businesses and Canadians.

 If you have symptoms and may have been exposed to COVID-19, use the BC COVID-19 Self-Assessment Tool, developed with the BC Ministry of Health, to help determine whether you may need further assessment or testing for the virus.
 You can complete the assessment for yourself, or on behalf of someone else, if they are unable to.